Business Is Booming

-On a well-designed course a player is rewarded for a good putt without being overly penalised for a poor putt.
+On a well-designed course, a player is rewarded for a good putt without being overly penalized for a poor putt.
 If you hit the putt correctly it will go in the cup.
 If you hit poorly it may take two or three putts to get it in the cup, but you are not “out of play” or holding up the group behind you.

 Natural landscaping has almost universal appeal, particularly if the course is kept clean and flower arrangements are changed regularly.
 Landscaping also has the added advantage of looking better every year as it grows.

 On a well-designed course, players should feel that they are in their own space.
 Buffers between shots are an important design element to create this feeling.
 The three most common buffers used in Adventure Golf course design are streams, landscaping and elevation changes.

 Streams and waterfalls add a clean, refreshing atmosphere to the course.
 They separate the holes, but they also make play more interesting.
 On a well-designed course, streams come into play on almost every hole they flow past.
 Landscaping adds natural beauty to the course and at the same time produces a very effective buffer between holes.

 Elevation buffers offer a two-fold benefit.
 In addition to giving the players their own space, elevation buffers enable the course designer to build more interesting holes with uphill and downhill shots.
 Elevation changes also give a much more interesting overall appearance to the course.